Kimberly Hirsch • December 1, 2024

 Tip #3 – Use a Humidifier

-Using a humidifier in your bedroom during winter can be a game-changer for your skin and overall health.
+Using a humidifier in your bedroom during winter may be a game-changer for your skin and overall health.
 The heat in your house can dry out the air, leaving your skin extra dry in the morning and for the rest of the day.
 A humidifier adds vital moisture back into the air, helping your skin stay hydrated and clear your nasal passages.
-Plus, it can even improve your sleep by reducing dryness in your throat and sinuses—an easy way to wake up feeling refreshed and comfortable!
+Plus, it may even improve your sleep by reducing dryness in your throat and sinuses—an easy way to wake up feeling refreshed and comfortable!
 For an added boost and to hydrate your skin, diffuse essential oils into the air.
-Frankincense, lavender, geranium, and ylang-ylang are some oils used to combat dry winter skin.
+Frankincense, lavender, geranium, and ylang-ylang are some oils that may help combat dry winter skin.

 Tip #4 – Winter Diet Musts

 While you may not think of your bed sheets as having much of an impact on your skin, think again!
 Bed linens can surprisingly affect your skin, especially in winter.
-While cotton sheets are cozy, they can be rough on your skin and absorb moisture, drying it out overnight.
-Switching to organic bamboo or silk sheets can help—they help your skin retain hydration while you sleep.
-Bamboo is naturally hypoallergenic and antibacterial, while silk can help prevent irritation (and wrinkles!).
-Treating yourself to new sheets can help your skin stay hydrated during those frigid months.
+While cotton sheets are cozy, they may be rough on your skin and absorb moisture, potentially drying it out overnight.
+Switching to organic bamboo or silk sheets may help—they can help your skin retain hydration while you sleep.
+Bamboo is naturally hypoallergenic and antibacterial, while silk may help prevent irritation (and wrinkles!).
+Treating yourself to new sheets could help your skin stay hydrated during those frigid months.

 Tip #6 – Don't Neglect the Lips